 If you don’t want to sit in a smoke infested hall then you can always head to the nearby markets and try Grasshoppers for lunch instead.
 If you like the taste of burnt hair with tomato sauce then you’ll be in luck.
 Theres always street food at the end of the day!

-Monte Albán Ruins – 2 of 4 ruin sites!
+Monte Albán Ruins

 Our second ruin visit was Monte Albán (white mountain) which was the holy city of the ancient Zapotecs, located 400 metres above the Oaxaca valley.
 Here, there were many structures to explore around the Grand Plaza including numerous tombs, ceremonial altars, tunnels, pyramids and palaces, many decorated by glyphs, paintings and intricate carvings.
-This site was our favorite of the 4 ruin sites visited mainly due to its remoteness in the mountains and the fact it has not been commercialized (yet).
+This site was our favourite of the 4 ruin sites visited mainly due to its remoteness in the mountains and the fact it has not been commercialized (yet).
 The view from the top of the pyramids to the rest of the site and the valley below really were stunning.
 It felt as though you were in a movie watching a movie set below.

 We experienced our first Mexican overnight bus to San Cristóbal.
-Luckily the bus had seats that lay almost flat so it was an easy 11 hour ride.
+Luckily the bus had seats that lay almost flat so it was an easy 11-hour ride.
 Considering it was just a bus ride, they weren’t shy on the security, walking through metal detectors to get onto the bus and everyone was filmed getting on and off.
 I guess it’s better safe than sorry!

 San Cristóbal is a fascinating colonial city set in the mountainous Chiapas region.
 It was one of our favorite cities to visit.
 Modern with a rustic Mexican feel to it.
 The people were all very friendly, the streets were clean, the cafes were endless and we were fortunate to celebrate Dia de Muertos “Day of the Dead” here along with a 30th birthday from a guy in our group.

 Eating – Our favorite place to eat in San Cristóbal was at Cocoliche and Oh la la bakery.
-Both were very well priced with large variety, nice waiters and colorful interiors.
+Both were very well priced with a large variety, nice waiters and colorful interiors.
 The pedestrian streets were beautiful to walk up with colorful buildings lining the streets and a huge range of restaurants, cafes and shops.

 Sumidero Canyon – Apart from exploring the town, we took a day trip to visit the Sumidero Canyon on a guided speedboat tour along a 30 kilometre section of the Grijalva river to the hydro-electric dam.
 We spotted crocodiles, monkeys, birds, and were driven through a stunning cliff faced waterfall.